 Item Number 1.
 Alien Registration Number (A-Number) (if any).
 Provide your A-Number.
-Your A-Number is the number used to identify your immigration records.
-You can find this number on documents you received from USCIS, U.S. Immigration and Customs Enforcement (ICE), or DOJ Executive Office of Immigration Review (EOIR) during immigration proceedings in court.
+We use your A-Number to identify your immigration records.
+It begins with an "A" and can be found on correspondence you have received from USCIS, U.S. Immigration and Customs Enforcement (ICE), or DOJ Executive Office of Immigration Review (EOIR) during immigration proceedings in court.

 Item Number 2.
 U.S. Social Security Number (if any).
-Provide your U.S. Social Security Number, if you have one.
+Provide your U.S. Social Security number.
+If you do not have a U.S. Social Security number, type or print "N/A."